lightspeedwp/lsx-testimonials/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The LSX Testimonials plugin adds a section to your website for storing your testimonial information.
+This plugin adds a section to your website for storing your testimonial information.

 == Description ==